MSELRai/iCoMSE-DFT-Catalysis-School/README.md

 This repository contains the hands-on examples for the Institite for Computational Molecular Science and Engineering Density Functional Theory for Catalysis Workshop hosted at Mississippi State University, June 2022.
 As part of the workshop, participants will get hands-on experience with the CP2K and CATMAP software packages.

+Hands on examples for CP2K and CATMAP are contained in the CP2K and CATMAP directories, respectfully.